 Opuntia is a genus of cacti commonly known as Prickly Pear Cacti, are easily identified by their upside-down pear-shaped pads or segments.
 Their fleshy pads produce large, showy flowers in the spring that turn into red, spiny fruits later in the season.
-There are more than 150 varieties of Prickly Pear Cacti, all of which are hardy in Sunset's Climate Zones 12 through 24.
+There are more than 150 species of Opuntia.
 These drought-tolerant plants make very low-maintenance houseplants that add a bit of Southwestern flair to a room's decor.
 Prickly Pear Cacti are easily propagated through cuttings.

-1. Put on heavy work gloves to protect your hands from injury while working with the cactus.
+1. Put on heavy work gloves to protect your hands from injury while working with a cactus.
 Take a cutting from a healthy, disease-free Prickly Pear Cactus.
-Harvest cuttings only when nighttime temperatures are a constant 60 degrees Fahrenheit (16 degrees Celsius) or warmer.
+Harvest cuttings only when nighttime temperatures are a constant 60 °F (16 °C) or warmer.
 Choose a pad, or oval segment, without blemish or scars that is six months old.
 Grasp the top of the pad gently in one hand.
 Cut the pad off the parent plant at the natural seam at its bottom using a knife.

 2. Place the cutting on a flat surface in filtered sunlight.
-Choose a dry room that has constant temperatures of 60 degrees Fahrenheit (16 degrees Celsius) or higher.
+Choose a dry room with constant temperatures of 60 °F (16 °C) or higher.
 Leave the cutting for 7 to 10 days to form callus tissue over the cut edge.

 3. Mix one part perlite with one part compost to create a well-draining growing medium to plant the cactus in.
 Fill a container with the mixture, leaving the top 1 to 2 inches (2.5 to 5 cm) empty.
 Use a container with drainage holes in its bottom.

 4. Set the cactus cutting with the callused edge resting on the soil in the center of the pot.
 Push one-third to one-half of the cutting into the soil mixture.
 Tamp the soil down around the base of the cactus until the cutting can stand upright on its own.